irmen/Pyro4/docs/source/api/constants.rst

    Standard object name for the Name server itself, preferred over hardcoding it as a string literal.

+.. attribute:: FLAME_NAME

+   Standard object name for the Flame server, preferred over hardcoding it as a string literal.

 .. attribute:: PROTOCOL_VERSION

    Pyro's network protocol version number.